ansys/pyacp/doc/source/intro.rst

 Testing session (to be removed)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Follow these special installation and reporting instructions during the PyACP testing session.

-The documentation below is still valid for the Ansys internal testing session except Installation.
+The "Usage" section below is also still valid.

 Installation
 ~~~~~~~~~~~~